mmcgraw74/Tektronix-4050-GPIB-Flash-Drive/README.md

 ![Label and PCB front](./Tek%20basic%20primary%20addresses.png)

-I have underlined in yellow the commands needed for the tape emulator:
+I have underlined in yellow the GPIB secondary addresses (commands) needed for the tape emulator:

 ![Label and PCB front](./Tek%20GPIB%20commands%20needed%20for%20tape%20emulator.png)